artem1984A/React_MongoDB/README.md

 # or
 yarn build

-After:
-node index

-for start at local host

 New version of this project can be seen at https://www.ryzhov.website/home/ (There are using MongoBD, Redis and added some more functionalites)